 Massachusetts Executive Office of Energy and Environmental Affairs (EEA)

-Grants to Massachusetts nonprofit water systems and agencies for projects to protect existing or future water sources.
-Funding may be used for acquistions, land surveys, management plans and reports, recording fees, clean-up and demolition costs, and title research and certification costs.
-Proposals are sought for Financial assistance for the purchase of land in existing Department of Environmental Protection (DEP)-approved drinking water supply protection areas, or land in estimated protection areas of identified and planned future water supply wells or intakes.
+Grants to Massachusetts municipalities and water supply and fire districts for projects to protect existing or future water sources.
+Funding may be used for acquisitions, land surveys, management plans and reports, recording fees, and title research and certification costs.
+Proposals are sought for Financial assistance for the purchase of land in existing Department of Environmental Protection (DEP)-approved drinking water supply protection areas, or land in estimated protection areas of identified and planned future water supply wells or reservoirs.

 Eligible project costs include: